Estimated reading time: 4 minutes

 - Tackled an impossible task, willingly or not, and succeeded?
 Or failed?

-- Been a member of a group were you felt inferior, or superior, to the others?
+- Been a member of a group where you felt inferior, or superior, to the others?
 Or just an outsider?

 - Immersed yourself completely in something, from baking to chess, your kids to your garden?

-If you can say “yes” to any of the above, then ask yourself which of these experiences changed you profoundly.
+If you can say “yes” to any of the items in the list above, then ask yourself which of these experiences changed you profoundly.
 Those that have are possible material for a memoir.

 Your life is filled with memoir ideas!

-The list above contains just a few of the many possible ideas for memoirs.
 If you’re not sure what your memoir should be about, think through all that has happened to you.
-Ask yourself about the challenges, questions, hurdles or insights that have arisen from your experiences.
+Ask yourself about the challenges, questions, hurdles, or insights that have arisen from your experiences.
 Your potential themes lie in your answer to this question.